Drug discovery, development, and delivery encompass the process of bringing new medications

 regulatory authorities for approval to market the drug.
 Regulatory agencies review

-the data from preclinical and clinical studies to ensure the drug's safety, efficacy,
+the data from preclinical and clinical studies to ensure that the drug's safety and

 Drug Delivery - Drug delivery refers to the mechanisms and methods used to administer drugs to